astorije/cryptic/README.md

 ## Advanced usage

+### How to run `cryptic` without an Internet connection

+The `wget` command assumes that you have access to the Internet.
+If not, download the script on another machine that is connected.
+Copy the file on a USB key and paste it in the *Home* folder (accessible through the second icon from the *Launcher*, the main menu on the left).

+Open a *Terminal* and type the following lines:

+    chmod +x cryptic.sh
+    ./cryptic.sh

 ### Setting up a custom size for the system partition

 By default, the script creates a system partition of 20G.
 You can manually set a size as an argument, such as `./cryptic.sh 15G`.